 The enrollment form (ORP-16) is completed when you are first employed.
 An ORP-16A form must be completed when you make any changes to the vendor designation or contribution rate.
 The provider contract is completed once unless you choose to redirect contributions to other products in the future.

 If I have an account from a previous employment, why must I complete a new contract?

 Funds under the SUSORP must be maintained and tracked by the provider companies separately from other 403(b) contributions.

 What do I do after I complete the form?

-You need to submit the enrollment form (ORP-16) to your Human Resources office.
+You need to submit the enrollment form (ORP-16) to your human resource office.
 They will complete the employer portion of the form and update your university records with this information.
-Your Human Resource office will forward the completed form to the Division of Retirement for processing.
+Your human resource office will forward the completed form to the Division of Retirement for processing.

 |Form ID||Form Description|

 |ORP-2A||Retirement Conversion Form for SUSORP|

 |ORP-ETF||Supplemental Statement for Distributions for SUSORP (This form must be completed and submitted to the Division of Retirement per section 60U-1.006, Florida Administrative Code)|

 SUSORP Enrollment - Determine participant eligibility, enroll participants and establish provider company selections, coordinate positions being included in ORP, serve as a liaison with universities.